pdeolankar/Raspberry-pi-Temperature-sensor-AWS-IoT/README.md

-# Raspberry pi, DHT11 sensor and AWS IoT
+# Control AC using Raspberry Pi, AWS IoT and LIRC...

+## Activity 1 and Activity 2
 ## Overview

  A simple raspberry pi and AWS IoT application to send notification to user on temperature change.
 The temperature sensor continuously senses and sends data to Amazon’s DynamoDB (sensor readings data stored) over secure AWS IoT connection and when temperature goes below a certain threshold (a rule) a text message (SMS) will be sent to your mobile device using Amazon SNS notification service.